This Time Tomorrow (song): Release and reception

 "This Time Tomorrow" was first featured as the opening track on the second side of the Lola Versus Powerman and the Moneygoround, Part One album, and was not released as a single.

 "This Time Tomorrow" has generally received positive reviews from critics.
-In his album review, Stephen Thomas Erlewine of AllMusic called the song one of "three of [Ray Davies's] best melancholy ballads" on Lola Versus Powerman (the other two being "Get Back in Line" and "A Long Way From Home".)
-Andrew Hickey said in his book, Preservation: The Kinks' Music 1964–1974, that the song is "one of the most affecting songs on the album" and "endlessly listenable."
+In his album review, Stephen Thomas Erlewine of AllMusic called the song one of "three of [Ray Davies's] best melancholy ballads" on Lola Versus Powerman (the other two being "Get Back in Line" and "A Long Way From Home").
+Andrew Hickey said in his book, Preservation: The Kinks' Music 1964–1974, that the song is "one of the most affecting songs on the album" and "endlessly listenable".

 Film appearances

 "This Time Tomorrow" appeared alongside "Strangers", and "Powerman" in the Wes Anderson 2007 film The Darjeeling Limited.
 These songs were added to the film's soundtrack album.
 Paste Magazine placed this appearance at number nine on its list of the thirteen "Great Musical Moments in Wes Anderson Movies."
 In 2005, "This Time Tomorrow" made an appearance in the French Philippe Garrel film Les amants réguliers.

 In May 2014, a cover of the song by Gaz Coombes was used in a TV advertisement "Never Standing Still" to mark the 150th anniversary of retailer John Lewis.
 In 2020, the Kinks recording features during the end credits of episode 2 ("Gloria") of the TV series Mrs. America.
+In 2024, it was featured in episode 3 of the series Say Nothing on FX.